Community Service Order (CSO)

 Can You Travel Overseas While on a Community Service Order?

-Being able to travel overseas whilst on a Community Service Order depends on two things:
+Being able to travel overseas whilst on a Community Service Order depends on:

 You should speak to your Community Services Officer before making any plans, and get some specific legal advice about your personal situation if you are unsure.